latitude-dev/latitude/README.md

 - **Data apps**: Build interactive frontend applications on top of your live data.
 - **Embedded analytics**: Add data visualizations and dashboards to your existing app.
+- **Data APIs**: Expose your data through a REST API to integrate with other systems.

 <br />